The Blue Room (Valadon)

-The Blue Room (La chambre bleue) is a 1923 oil-on-canvas painting by French artist Suzanne Valadon.
-One of her most recognizable works, it has been called a radical subversion of the traditional female nude in art.
+The Blue Room (La chambre bleue) is a 1923 painting by French artist Suzanne Valadon.
+One of her most recognizable works, it has been called a radical subversion of representation of women in art.
 Like many of Valadon's later works, it uses strong colors and emphasizes decorative backgrounds and patterned materials.
-Valadon uses these techniques among others to create a full portrayal of her female subject relevant to her social era—moving her value away from solely being related to her physical attributes.
-As a whole, Valadon's artistic decisions create an image of a modern 20th century woman—contrasting the depictions created by her predecessors and leaving a legacy for future female artists.
+Valadon depicts a modern 20th-century woman, clothed and smoking a cigarette, in a pose traditional to female nudes, particularly 19th-century images of odalisques and prostitutes, such as Edouard Manet's Olympia.